kyzira/SAM2-Interactive-Object-Labeling-Project/readme.md

 ```

 ### PyTorch and Nvidia Drivers
-You will need the stable version of PyTorch, you can download it from their official Website [here](https://pytorch.org/).
+You will need the stable version of PyTorch, you can download it from their [official Website](https://pytorch.org/).
 Scroll down a bit and it will give you option, on what pytorch version you want to download.
 Select:
 1. **Stable**